 What else can you do to boost its value before selling your website?
 As it turns out, a lot.
 The best, most valuable websites often have the following features:

-- Visuals.
-Video aside, high quality images (skip the stock photos) brings people in and makes a website more usable.
+- Visuals: Video aside, high-quality images bring people in and makes a website more usable.

 Go Mobile Before Your Sell Your Website